 About Restaurant Lighting

 As the section where customers will spend most of their time, this is where owners should spend most of their lighting budget and design time.
-Typically, dining areas utilize small aperature downlights or accent lights in decorative fixtures.
-The type of light bulbs used in these fixtures are often halogen, although LED bulbs are making indorads.
+Typically, dining areas utilize small aperture downlights or accent lights in decorative fixtures.
+The type of light bulbs used in these fixtures are often halogen, although LED bulbs are making inroads.

-For restaurants with a more casual envirionment, fluorescent tubes and fixtures may be used to provide uniform light throughout the area.
+For restaurants with a more casual environment, fluorescent tubes and fixtures may be used to provide uniform light throughout the area.

 Mood and atmosphere are important in bar areas, and lighting can help create high-energy or intimate environments.
 Downlights and track lighting fixtures are often used in these areas, with halogen or LED bulbs.